wanglingsong/JsonSurfer/README.md

 {"category":"fiction","author":"Evelyn Waugh","title":"Sword of Honour","price":12.99}
 ```
 #### Stoppable parsing
-Use same JsonPath in above example but only return the first book by stopping parsing on the fly.
+The parsing is stopped when the first book found and printed.
 ```javascript
 $..book[0,1]
 ```